MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-This article covers the various levels and methods of user deletion that involve three platforms: Microsoft 365 admin center, Azure Active Directory (Azure AD) admin center, and Power Platform admin center.
+This article covers the various levels and methods of user deletion in Microsoft Power Platform that involves the following: Microsoft 365 admin center, Azure Active Directory (Azure AD), and Power Platform admin center.

 > [!IMPORTANT]
 >